| Confidentiality, Privilege, and Child Abuse ReportingLeRoy G. Schultz*ABSTRACT: The child abuse reporting mandates are

 practitioners are confused about how to meet both the legal requirements

 and their ethical and professional responsibilities to clients.
+The helping professions must address the question of

 proper management of confidentiality.
 Therapists must become more aware of